20 Different Types of Fruits Explained

 Berry strawberries need a lot of care because they are such delicate fruits.
 Their flavor is primarily influenced by the climate and ripening stage.

-Strawberry is one of the healthiest fruit among the different types.
+Strawberry is one of the healthiest fruits among the different types.

-They have good folate (vitamin B9) and potassium and are a good source of vitamin C, manganese, and folate.
+They are a good source of folate (vitamin B9) and potassium and are also a good source of vitamin C, manganese, and folate.

 Strawberries are incredibly high in plant compounds and antioxidants, which may help blood sugar regulation and heart health.